hireign/d3-infographic/README.md

 * CSS Media Queries are used for making webpages responsive on every kind of device.

 ## Deployment
-Below are the notes for deployment using Docker and Heroku
+Notes for deployment using Docker and Heroku
 ### To deploy with Heroku:
 1. Install Heroku cli
 2. Heroku login